How to connect to your board’s capacitive sensors

 We designed our board’s capacitive sensors to be easy to connect to.
 Learn how to attach your project.

 So far you might have used only Electric Paint or some wires with crocodile clips, in the project we will show you how you could use conductive thread or copper tape as well as paint and magnets.
-There are multiple ways to connect to the electrodes and below we list seven materials that you can use, but why not try and find more, take a look and get creative!
+There are multiple ways to connect to the capacitive sensors and below we list seven materials that you can use, but why not try and find more, take a look and get creative!

 The paint that started it all!
 Electric Paint is a water-based paint that conducts electricity.
 The paint is a great solution if you want to quickly connect your electronic components together or draw your own creative interface.
 Depending on how thick you apply the paint, it takes about 15 minutes to dry.
 It works well both on walls and flat surfaces, but it’s not as good a conductor as copper wire.
 We wouldn’t recommend this method if you’re creating sensors over long distances.

 Have you considered sewing your Touch Board into your wearables or e-textile project?
 If so, then you might want to use some conductive thread.
 Loop the thread a couple of times around an electrode and then simply sew the thread to whatever you want to use as an interface.
 You can then trigger the electrode directly by touching the thread.

 Adhesive copper tape is really practical and easily sticks on walls or other flat surfaces.
 It doesn’t allow you to be as creative as Electric Paint does, but if you need to create reliable straight connections then the tape does a really good job.
 As the tape is adhesive, it’s really easy to apply, it sticks well on surfaces and it conducts electricity just like a wire.